-Electronic visits offer accurate diagnoses, may lead to overprescribing of antibioticsNovember 19th, 2012 in Health /
+Electronic visits offer accurate diagnoses, may lead to overprescribing of antibioticsNovember 19, 2012 in Medicine & Health / Health

 One of the first studies to compare patients who see their doctors in person to those who receive care through the Internet, known as an e-visit, underscores both the promise and the pitfalls of this technology.

 Researchers at the University of Pittsburgh School of Medicine and UPMC found that patients who used e-visits for sinusitis and urinary tract infections (UTIs) were no more likely to need follow-up care than those who saw doctors in person.
 However, e-visit patients were more likely to receive antibiotics, and those with UTIs in particular were less likely to have relevant testing ordered by their physicians before receiving medication.